Outer approximation algorithms for convex vector optimization problems: Introduction

 \section{Introduction}

-Multiobjective optimization problem (MOP) refers to optimizing more than one conflicting objectives simultaneously.
-For many problems in various fields from finance to engineering, several objectives maybe in trade-off which makes multiobjective optimization a useful tool.
-For a MOP, there is no single solution optimizing all objectives.
+Multiobjective optimization refers to optimizing multiple conflicting objectives simultaneously and it is a useful tool for many applications in various fields from finance to engineering since, by the nature of applications, \revv{there may be a trade-off among several objectives}.
+For a multiobjective optimization problem (MOP), there is no single solution optimizing all objectives.
 Instead, feasible solutions that cannot be improved in one objective without deteriorating in at least another objective, namely \emph{efficient solutions}, are of interest.
-The image of the efficient solutions are referred as \emph{nondominated points} in the objective space.
+In many applications, instead of finding the set of all efficient solutions, it is sufficient to obtain the images of efficient solutions, namely the \emph{nondominated points}, in the objective space.

-An optimization problem that requires to minimize or maximize a vector-valued objective function with respect to a partial ordering induced by an ordering cone $C$ is referred to as vector optimization problem (VOP).
+An optimization problem that requires \revv{minimizing or maximizing} a vector-valued objective function with respect to a partial order induced by an ordering cone $C$ is referred to as \revv{a} vector optimization problem (VOP) and it is also widely used in different fields: for instance, see \cite{Hamel,Rudloff2021} for applications in financial mathematics.
 MOPs can be seen as special instances of VOPs where the ordering cone is the nonnegative orthant.
-The terminology in VOPs is different from MOPs: the efficient solutions in MOP are referred as \emph{minimizers} for VOPs, and the nondominated points are called \emph{$C$}-minimal points.
-Vector optimization is also widely used in different fields, see for instance \cite{Hamel,Rudloff2021} for applications in financial mathematics.
+The terminology in vector optimization is slightly different from the multiobjective optimization terminology.
+In particular, for a minimization problem where the ordering cone is $C$, a \emph{minimizer} is a feasible solution that cannot be improved with respect to the order relation induced by $C$.
+The image of a minimizer is then a \emph{$C$-minimal point} in the objective space.